ENG517/Procedure/kolskid/p-standomix300-make-pasta.md

      - If the sheet of pasta gets too long to handle, cut in half or thirds.

 ![Dough sheets can get long!](<assets/images/screenshots/Pasta pics/Pasta sheet resize.png>)
+>*Figure 2: Dough sheets can get long!
+Support them with your hands and cut as needed.*

 ### Cut the Noodles
 1. Change the sheeting attachment to the cutter, and decide whether you want to cut spaghetti (thinner) or fettucini (wider.)